Man found guilty for machete attack sentenced to 13 to 16 years in prison

-Santos Anselmo, 53, of 350 Jenkins Road, Stantonsburg, was found guilty on one count of attempted first degree murder for the June 23, 2019 attack of Francisca Jimenez-Rosario at her home.
-The 12-person jury began deliberating at 11 a.m. and reached a verdict by 11:24 a.m.
+Santos Anselmo, 53, of 350 Jenkins Road, Stantonsburg, was found guilty on one count of attempted first-degree murder for the June 23, 2019, attack on Francisca Jimenez-Rosario at her home.
+The 12-person jury began deliberating at 11 a.m.
+Thursday and reached a verdict by 11:24 a.m.

-Jimenez-Rosario told the court through a translator Monday that Anselmo cut a tendon in her knee, badly lacerated her face and head and almost cut one of her fingers off after he arrived at her trailer following a dispute about her living with a new man.
+Jimenez-Rosario told the court through a translator Monday that Anselmo cut a tendon in her knee, badly lacerated her face and head and almost cut one of her fingers off after he arrived at her trailer following a dispute about her living with Eloy DeLaluc Cholula, who also was attacked.

 She said that she sustained damage to tendons in her hands.
 She did not know how many times she was struck.